Jonathan Drouin: Colorado Avalanche (2023–2025)

-New York Islanders (2025–present)
+New York Islanders (2025–2026)

 The New York Islanders signed Drouin as a free agent to a two-year, $8 million contract on July 1, 2025.

+St. Louis Blues (2026)

+At the trade deadline, the Islanders traded Drouin, a 2026 first-round pick, a 2026 third-round pick, and prospect Marcus Gidlof to the St. Louis Blues in exchange for Brayden Schenn.
+With the Blues on the outside of contention for the playoffs, Drouin played out the remainder of the regular season with the Blues posting a goal and two assists through nine games.

+On June 30, 2026, the Blues placed Drouin on unconditional waivers with the intention to buy out the final year of Drouin’s contract, making him an unrestricted free agent effective July 1, 2026.

 International play

-Drouin won a gold medal at the 2012 Ivan Hlinka Memorial Tournament as a member of Canada's under-18 team.
-He later represented Canada's junior team, along with Mooseheads teammate Nathan MacKinnon, at the 2013 World Junior Ice Hockey Championships in Ufa, Russia, where Canada finished fourth.
+Drouin won a gold medal at the 2012 Ivan Hlinka Memorial Tournament as a member of Canada under-18 team.
+He later represented Canada junior team, along with Mooseheads teammate Nathan MacKinnon, at the 2013 World Junior Championships, where Canada finished fourth.

 Personal life

 Drouin and his girlfriend Marie-Laurence had their first child together on February 17, 2022.